Azure/azure-functions-redis-extension/README.md

 #### Avaiable Output Types
 - [`StackExchange.Redis.ChannelMessage`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/ChannelMessageQueue.cs): The value returned by `StackExchange.Redis`.
 - [`StackExchange.Redis.RedisValue`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/RedisValue.cs),`string`,`byte[]`,`ReadOnlyMemory<byte>`: The message from the channel.
-- `Custom`: The trigger uses JSON.NET serialization to map the message from the channel from a `string` into a custom type.
+- `Custom`: The trigger uses
+serialization to map the message from the channel from a `string` into a custom type.

 #### Sample
-The following sample listens to the channel "pubsubTest".
+The following sample listens to the channel `pubsubTest`.
 More samples can be found in the [samples](samples/RedisSamples.cs) or in the [integration tests](test/Integration/RedisPubSubTriggerTestFunctions.cs).
 ```c#
 [FunctionName(nameof(PubSubTrigger))]
 public static void PubSubTrigger(